thunderrabbit/barefoot_rob/content/events/2024/10/26connection-circle-for-conscious-men-and-women.en.md

 **Here's what previous participants have to say...**

+*"I could feel that there was an inner change in me.*
+*Thank you for this valuable opportunity💖"*

+-- Ayako Suzuki

 *"Thank you both for all your cares, magical, nurturing and insightful shared time ✨* *I feel now centered, soft and strong at the same time. ☯️* *You made a beautiful alchemy together that heals and touches people 😌"*